-BIOL 43b Human Anatomy
+BIOL 43b Comparative Vertebrate Anatomy

-This course is designed to provide a sound basis for an understanding of human (mammalian) anatomy.
+This course is designed to provide a solid basis for an understanding of vertebrate and in particular human anatomy.
 The gross and microscopic morphology of each organ system is considered in depth.
 Correlations between structure and function are emphasized.
-Lectures, laboratory dissections, and clinical cases are used to illustrate the structures and functions of the human body.
+Lectures, laboratory dissections, and clinical cases are used to illustrate the structure and function of the human body.
 Usually offered every year.
 Mr. Morris